Gerard K. Cohen

 Over the past decade, Gerard has built and advised top-notch digital accessibility teams that have impacted millions of individuals worldwide.
 His experience ranges from supporting commercial financial applications responsible for transferring trillions of dollars globally, to enhancing accessibility on pre-Elon Twitter.

-You don't have to be an accessibility expert to make your sites accessible.
-This course will help you attain the knowledge and skills to meet web accessibility guidelines and make your sites accessible to all users.
+The web was created for everyone, but you don't have to be an accessibility expert to make your site accessible.
+This course will help you attain the knowledge and skills to meet web accessibility guidelines and make your site accessible to all users.

 Set yourself above other front end engineers by learning the core concepts and rules needed to architect and build any accessible custom component with ARIA, in order to provide inclusive experiences for all users.